-Aosa vs Aonori: Types of Green Nori Seaweed
+Aosa vs. Aonori: Types of Green Nori Seaweed

-Nori is an edible seaweed known as an ingredient used in sushi and is actually available in many varieties such as “Ita Nori (板海苔)” and “Nama Nori (生海苔)”.
+Nori is an edible seaweed known as an ingredient used in sushi and is available in various forms, such as Ita Nori (板海苔) and Nama Nori (生海苔).

-The dry square sheets of Nori, Ita Nori is often made of “Asakusa Nori (アサクサノリ)” or “Susabi Nori (スサビノリ)” in the genus Neopyropia of Bangiaceae of red algae.
+It is often made with Asakusa Nori (アサクサノリ) or Susabi Nori (スサビノリ) in the genus Neopyropia of Bangiaceae of red algae.

-Aonori is typically made of “Suji-Aonori (スジアオノリ)” or “Ao-Aosa (アオアオサ)” in the genus Ulva of Ulvaceae of green algae or “Hitoegusa (ヒトエグサ)” in the genus Monostroma of Monostromataceae of green algae.
+Aonori is typically made from Suji-Aonori (スジアオノリ) or Ao-Aosa (アオアオサ) in the genus Ulva of Ulvaceae or Hitoegusa (ヒトエグサ) in the genus Monostroma of Monostromataceae of green algae.

-Aosa, also called Aosa Nori, is actually the generic name for seaweeds in the genus Ulva of Ulvaceae of green algae.
+Aosa, also called Aosa Nori, is the generic name for seaweeds in the genus Ulva of Ulvaceae of green algae.

-In general, Aosa is flaky rather than powdery and is inferior in quality (fragrance, taste, and texture) to Aonori.
+It is flaky rather than powdery and is inferior in quality (fragrance, taste, and texture) to Aonori.

 As for usage, the Aosa flake often comes on potato chips and can also be the ingredient of Furikake rice seasonings.

 Meanwhile, we commonly use raw Aosa in miso soup called Aosa Jiru (あおさ汁).